Alaa-BT/AESS_challenge_TSYP_11_Sup-Com_SB/README.md

 ###
 ### Functionalities:
 ###
-The rover will be able to take photos, take samples and make mesearments
+The rover will be able to take photos, samples and make various physical mesearments.